jimroxodezi/jimroxodezi.github.io/_posts/2022-12-27-programs,-processes-and-threads.md

-In this post, i give a quite an extensive discourse on what I've learnt on Process and Thread.
+In this post, I go into quite a bit of detail about what I've learned about Processes and Threads.

 ## In the beginning...

-I was not born then--but computer history has it that--computers were programmed without the program stored.
+Early computers were programmed without the program stored.
 That is, to run a different program meant reprogramming the computer for just that specific task.
 This even had to do with modifying hardware like the circuitry or adjusting some physical controls.

 ### Stored Program Computer